public-fta/pfta/MATHS.md

 ## Boolean algebra

-It is useful to represent primary events by Boolean variables, so that a value of `FALSE` corresponds the unfailed state and a value of `TRUE` corresponds to the failed state.
+It is useful to represent primary events by Boolean variables, so that a value of `False` corresponds the unfailed state and a value of `True` corresponds to the failed state.

 The Boolean expression for a gate is obtained by applying the relevant operation (logical AND or logical OR) to the expressions for the gate's inputs.

-In this document we use electrical engineering notation, where `FALSE` is denoted by `0`, `TRUE` by `1`, logical AND by multiplication, and logical OR by addition.
+In this document we use electrical engineering notation, where logical AND is denoted by by multiplication, and logical OR by addition.

 For the top gate (or, more generally, any gate), we reduce its Boolean expression to a sum of products